mutandon/ExemplarQueries/README.md

 If you want to follow the easy installation steps, then it needs `bash`, `maven` for the `mvn` command, `git`, and `python 3` installed.

 ## Installation
+0. Enter a project folder, here `./`, and run the following without entering sub-directories

-1. Clone the repository, this will create the folder `ExemplarQueries ` with all the code inside
+1. Clone this repository, this will create the folder `ExemplarQueries ` with all the code inside
-2. Run the Code Installation script `ExemplarQueries /scripts/install.sh`
+2. Run the Code Installation script `./ExemplarQueries/scripts/install.sh`
-3. Run the script to get the data `ExemplarQueries /scripts/get-data.sh`
+3. Run the script to get the data `./ExemplarQueries/scripts/get-data.sh`
 4. Enter the deploy directory (called `ExQ` by default) and run the pre-processing script `cd ./ExQ && ./scripts/prepare.sh`
 5. Get our queries: `curl https://disi.unitn.it/~lissandrini/files/queries-VLDB.zip -o /tmp/queries.zip && unzip /tmp/queries.zip  -d ./InputData/freebase/`
+6. You can run the test `./scripts/run.sh` or use the CLI in the `CommandUtilities`

-## Running Your Own Examples
+## Running Your Own Examples with the CLI

 Running code and Example is not straightforward.